-On the eve of the sEC Championship Game in Atlanta, Auburn announced they were buying in to Gus Malzahn following one season as the head coach.
-Malzahn had his contract extended and that was accompanied by a raise after guiding Auburn from a 3-win team to a 11-1 regular season in his first season on the job.
+On the eve of the SEC Championship Game in Atlanta, Auburn announced they were buying into Gus Malzahn following one season as the head coach.
+Malzahn had his contract extended and that was accompanied by a raise after guiding Auburn from a 3-win team to an 11-1 regular season in his first season on the job.

 Malzahn’s contract was given a six-year extension, according to Auburn’s Director of Athletics Jay Jacobs.

 “As I’ve said before, we want Coach Malzahn to be at Auburn for a long time,” Jacobs said.